 Watch Larissa explain how much her life improved with the help of our sMap3D and scleral lenses.

-Scleral contact lenses rest on the sclera, which is the white part of the eye, instead of the cornea.
-The sclera is less sensitive than the cornea making scleral contact lenses comfortable.
-Scleral contact lenses also create a fluid-filled vault over the cornea.
-This creates a perfect optical surface and much improved vision when compared to traditional soft contact lenses and spectacles.
-The fluid-filled vault provides excellent vision and nourishes the cornea, making scleral lenses valuable in the treatment and management of many ocular surface and corneal diseases.
+Scleral contact lenses rest on the sclera (the white of the eye) instead of the cornea (the colored part of the eye).
+The sclera is less sensitive than the cornea making scleral contact lenses more comfortable than traditional gas permeable lenses.
+Scleral contact lenses also create a fluid-filled chamber over the cornea.
+This creates a perfect optical surface and improves vision when compared to traditional soft contact lenses and spectacles.
+The fluid-filled chamber also nourishes the cornea, making scleral lenses valuable in the treatment and management of many ocular surface and corneal diseases.

 First, take out your lens and re-insert.
 Make sure you have FILLED the lens with NON-PRESERVED SALINE and that there are no air bubbles.
 Make sure you haven’t switched your lenses and placed them in the wrong eyes.
 If you are on certain medications you may notice a change in how your contact lenses feel.
 This is usually because some medications impact our tear productions which can be felt when wearing contact lenses.
 This is especially true with allergy medications.
 Note how long they have felt this way, when it started and if you have changed anything, particularly your care solutions and medications.